wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/2-engagement.md

 > [!div class="mx-imgBorder"]
 > [![Diagram of patient engagement enhancement.](../media/engagement.png)](../media/engagement.png#lightbox)

 Microsoft Cloud for Healthcare gives you the tools to help increase patient satisfaction and build stronger relationships through enhanced, personalized experiences.
-Whether on the go or with a provider, patients can stay engaged in their healthcare to ensure that they can schedule appointments or get questions answered when they need.
+Whether on the go or with a provider, patients can be engaged in their healthcare to ensure that they can schedule appointments or get questions answered when they need.
 By increasing access to self-service tools and by personalizing outreach, your providers can ensure that every patient receives care that's tailored to their unique needs.

 ## Featured healthcare applications